jforrest602/projects/MYDFIR_30Day_Challenge_Part5.md

 Now that I have created the `passwords.txt` file and updated the account password on the Windows server, it is time to move onto to phase one of the attack.

 #### Phase 1: Initial Access
+The goal of phase 1 is to gain access to the target machine using a common brute force attack tool to crack the password for the Administrator account.

 To initiate the attack, I will utilize a Kali Linux machine.
 Kali Linux comes preloaded with a vast array of tools for various cybersecurity tasks, including tools for network analysis, web application testing, password cracking, wireless testing, reverse engineering, and more.

 There are several preexisting wordlists within Kali Linux found in `/usr/share/wordlists/`.
 This attack will utilize the rockyou.txt file.
 To unzip the file, run `sudo gunzip rockyou.txt.gz` and enter the default password `kali`.